 Once the monitor is up, the other LEDs will light steadily to indicate a WLAN connection (LED1), that the bridge is running (LED2), and that there are data incoming over the network (LED3).
 If you have supplied network credentials, LED1 will usually light soon after LED0 begins to flash.

 When you power off MIRO at the main switch, a sweeping pattern is shown across all four LEDs to indicate that the system is shutting down.
-After around fifteen seconds, all the LEDs will go out and it is safe to remove MIRO's batteries.
+After around fifteen seconds, all the LEDs will go out, including the blue LED which is visible through the body shell if it is attached.
+At this point, it is safe to remove MIRO's batteries.
 If you are going to turn MIRO back on again, wait a few seconds before doing so.

 The first time MIRO starts after delivery (or after updating the system software) it needs to perform a few house-keeping jobs to get itself ready for operation.
 This process, referred to as "", happens automatically during startup.